TaborKelly/nl-utils/README.md

-# nl-utils
+## nl-dump

-In order to build `nl-utils` you must have `rust-enum-derive` (the excecutable) in your path. eg:
+In order to build `nl-dump` you must have `rust-enum-derive` (the excecutable) v0.3.3 or later in your path. eg:

 ```
 $ git clone https://github.com/TaborKelly/rust-enum-derive
 $ cd rust-enum-derive
 $ cargo build
 $ export PATH=$PATH:`pwd`/target/debug
 ```

 Better yet, add a symlink to rust-enum-derive somewhere that is in your path.

-## nl-dump
 `nl-dump` is a dissector for netlink (mostly NETLINK_ROUTE) packets.
 It runs from the command-line to give you mostly human readable output for NETLINK_ROUTE which have been captured to a pcap file.

 ```